A Confidential Computing Transparency Framework for a Comprehensive Trust Chain: User study

 In the final phase of the study, participants rated their comfort level using a virtual assistant app reviewed under different transparency options (L1, L2, L3 and no transparency), regardless of data type.
 They also evaluated their level of concern if their data were leaked or tampered with across various data types, without reference to transparency.
-This question aimed to assess how privacy concerns are tied to perceptions of risk associated with specific data types.
+The goal of this question was to understand the extent to which concerns about privacy are tied to perceptions of risk associated with specific data types.

 We also collected information on participants' openness to adopting new technologies and their current habits of using virtual assistant apps to determine how general distrust or familiarity might influence privacy concerns.
-We provide the full study script as well as a more detailed analysis and a breakdown of demographics in the Appendices \ref{apx:user-study-script} and \ref{apx:demographics}.
-Additionally, we make the user study artefacts publicly available (see Appendix \ref{apx:artefact}).
+We provide a discussion of ethical considerations, user study artefacts, the full study script, and a breakdown of demographics in the Appendix \ref{apx:appendix}.

-We ran the survey using Qualtrics and recruited participants via the Prolific academic platform \cite{palan2018prolific}, as recommended by relevant research \cite{tang2022replication}.
-We obtained ethics approval from the University of Cambridge review board (see Appendix \ref{apx:ethics} for additional information).
-We recruited 400 participants in small batches between 1 August 2024 and 20 August 2024.
-The survey took on average \(\sim \)12 minutes, the participants were compensated at a fixed rate of £3 or \(\sim \)£15/h.
-Participants that did not complete the study or were identified as bots were excluded and automatically replaced by Prolific.
-Those who answered any of the comprehension questions incorrectly more than twice were removed from the study.
-This filtered out random clickers, as the remaining participants demonstrated a clear understanding of at least one question.
-Our final analysis after the removals was performed on 369 participants.
-Each participant answered questions about the six data type / transparency level combinations of the app, resulting in 2,214 main observations.
+We conducted the study as a survey using Qualtrics and recruited participants via the Prolific academic platform \cite{palan2018prolific}, as recommended by relevant research \cite{tang2022replication}.
+We obtained ethics approval from (\textit{redacted for anonymity}) review board.
+We recruited 817 participants, split roughly equally between the two variants, in small batches between August and November 2024.\footnote{The sample size was calculated through a power analysis based on pilot data.
+The batches were spread over time and time zones to minimise the effect of time of the day, and day of the week.} The median time taken to finish the survey was \(\sim \)15 minutes, and the participants were compensated at a fixed rate of £3 or \(\sim \)£12/h.
+Participants who did not complete the study or were identified as bots were excluded and automatically replaced by Prolific.
+Our final analysis after the removals was performed on 758 participants.